 We finally have full details of pricing and release dates for both next-gen consoles, as well as how the PS5 will stack up against the Xbox Series X, what's under each console's hood, and each machine's unique features.

 So, which should you buy first?
 And should you splash out on the full PS5 or Xbox Series X, or save money and go for the cheaper, disc-less versions?

-Read on as the PS5 and the Xbox Series X go head-to-head in this extensive comparison...
+Read on as the PS5 and the Xbox Series X go head-to-head in this detailed comparison of the rival machines...

 PS5 vs Xbox Series X: release date

 Microsoft has the jump on Sony in terms of release date.
 The Xbox Series X and Xbox Series S will go on sale on 10th November.
 It's a global launch, so everyone in the world can get their console at the same time, providing it's sold in their territory, that is.
 The PS5 goes on sale two days later, on 12th November.
 But that's only in US, Japan, Canada, Mexico, Australia, New Zealand and South Korea.
 Everyone outside of those countries will have to wait a week longer, until 19th November.
 First blood, Microsoft.

 Xbox pre-orders are open but not across all retailers, and most sellers are already out of stock.
 Check out Xbox pre-order page here for the latest news and tips on pre-orders.
 PS5 pre-orders are also live and also selling out fast.
 Most retailers have sold their allocation of PS5s but you might find a few PS5 Digital Editions knocking around.
 Check our PS5 pre-order page here for more info.